farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

   - Code-updated tests can be run as expected
 - Code locations should be preserved when refreshing the test list
 - Running a group will update child tests to reflect the current state in code (i.e. children added, removed, or renamed)
-- Warn the user if no tests are executed (i.e. the test no longer exists.
-Especially pertinent for tests without a code location)
 - Refreshing the test list discovers added test projects
 - Run a subset of tests, exit and reopen vscode.
 All expected tests should still be discovered.
 (Ensure that we don't load from incomplete test result files)